How To Clean Battery Terminal Corrosion

 8. Reconnect the Battery

 Now it’s time to reconnect your battery.
 Start with the positive terminal.
-Slide the connector back onto the terminal and tighten it with the wrench.
+Using the wrench, tighten the connector after sliding it back onto the terminal.
 Once secure, move on to the negative terminal.
 Remember, always connect the positive first, then the negative to minimize the risk of sparks.

 9. Apply Petroleum Jelly (Optional)

 To prevent future corrosion, consider applying a thin layer of petroleum jelly to the terminals.
 This creates a protective barrier against moisture and air.
 Just a small amount goes a long way.
-Spread it evenly over the terminals to keep them safe from corrosion buildup.
+Distribute it uniformly across the terminals to prevent corrosion accumulation.

 10. Regular Maintenance